Recent changes to the Planning Act through Bill 23 may impact how the following provisions are applied.

 Where an amendment has been passed by Ottawa City Council, but its provisions have not yet come into full force and effect, as described above, the provisions of that amending by-law should be treated as “applicable law” and the more restrictive provisions either in place prior to the enactment of the amending by-law or within the amending by-law should be applied.
 For example, if an amending by-law changes the distance a building must be setback from a public street within the R2B zone from 6 meters to 7 meters, until such time as the amending by-law came into full force and effect, City staff will apply the 7 meter measurement, as the more restrictive, when reviewing building proposals within this zone.
 Conversely, if an amending by-law reduced the required distance between a building and a public street from 6 meters to 5 meters, City staff will continue to apply the 6 meter measurement, as the more restrictive, until the amendment comes into full force and effect.

 To find the details of a particular amending by-law, consult the Consolidation’s Amendment Schedule in Appendix B, and the accompanying Committee Report.
-For further information contact 311 and request to speak to the Development Information Officer (DIO) for the geographic area in question.
+For further information contact a Development Information Officer (DIO).

 The Ontario Planning Act governs how Zoning By-laws can be used for regulating the use and development of land.
 It also provides for what is known as non-conforming rights (also more generally know as "grandfathering").